SIFMA NOW!

 OPC ACTION ALERT!

-Use our advocacy toolkit to send two emails, one to Governor Healey and another to legislative decision makers, and post on social media sharing why you support overdose prevention centers and are demanding #MApoli take URGENT action to authorize OPC to save lives now!
+Use our advocacy toolkit to send an email to your legislators and elected leadership, and post on social media sharing why you support overdose prevention centers and are demanding #MApoli take URGENT action to authorize OPC to save lives now!

 HEAR FROM PEOPLE SAYING #YESTOSCS IN MA!